Shodams/Firewall-log-anomaly-detector/README.md

 ## Panorama Syslog Log Server Lab

-This project includes a realistic lab guide showing how a Linux rsyslog server could receive logs from Palo Alto Panorama.
+This project includes a rlab guide showing how a Linux rsyslog server could receive logs from Palo Alto Panorama.

 The lab covers: